 A fellow Uber rider, 24-year-old April Francia, told me in a ride last Friday that on her first time trying Express, her driver dropped everyone off at their doors because he “felt bad.”
 “There were three women about my age in the car, and it was around 8 p.m.,” she told me.
 Plus, the driver was going to pass her destination anyway, she explained.
 Francia said she sees no reason to take Express again “since it’s not much cheaper than POOL.
 People hate change and if there’s not a super big difference, then why do it?”

 The first time I took Uber Express, I got into the vehicle and my driver, 50-year-old Amare Cebede, told me he’d heard about Express on the radio.
 “It’s harder to do my job when they don’t communicate,” he told me.
 Drivers are only notified that a rider is an Express customer just before drop-off, when the app says the rider will walk to their destination.

-This experience exposes another gray area of Express.
-When riders request an Express ride, they’ll wait slightly longer — up to two minutes — for Uber to place them on an optimal route.
+This experience exposed another gray area of Express: When riders request an Express ride, they’ll wait slightly longer — up to two minutes — for Uber to place them on an optimal route.
 Though riders must wait longer to be matched with a driver, they still have just two minutes to make it to the pickup point that could be two blocks away.

 Express won’t replace SEPTA anytime soon

 There’s a fear that this is Uber’s strongest attempt at micro-transit, and Express has already been compared to city bus service.
 Yet, the new service operates more like an on-demand shuttle (think: carpooling service Via), and on average, likely won’t live up to be SEPTA-cheap.
 And even when it comes to efficiency, Uber Express isn’t packing in enough passengers per vehicle to boast the same kind of benefits to a city as public transit.